20th Century Masters – The Millennium Collection: The Best of Liza Minnelli: Album details

-The Best of Liza Minnelli is a compilation album that brings together some of remarkable moments of singer and actress Liza Minnelli's career.
+The Best of Liza Minnelli is a compilation album that brings together some remarkable moments of singer and actress Liza Minnelli's career.
 The album was released as part of 20th Century Masters: The Millennium Collection, a series of compilation albums launched by Universal Music in 1999.
 According to Billboard, Universal has released 400 albums in its affordably priced series of greatest hits compilations.
 The series features selected tracks from the catalogs of a wide range of artists, of multiple genres, providing concise introductions to their work.The edition dedicated to Minnelli features songs by the singer from the 1960s and 1970s, recorded during her time with A&M Records, namely: Liza Minnelli (1968), Come Saturday Morning (969), New Feelin' (1970), and her second "live" album, Live at the Olympia in Paris from 1972.
-The photo utilized on the cover was taken by Guy Webster and was previously used as the cover for Minnelli's Come Saturday Morning album, released several years earlier.
+The photo used on the cover was taken by Guy Webster and was previously used as the cover for Minnelli's Come Saturday Morning album, released several years earlier.

 The song "The Look of Love" is included on Minnelli's first album for A&M Records, Liza Minnelli (1968).
 Produced by Larry Marks, the album marked a departure from her typical Broadway-influenced style, exploring contemporary 1960s pop and the work of singer-songwriters.
 "The Look of Love" was highlighted as one of the standout tracks on the original album in reviews by Billboard and Cash Box.
 The songs "Come Saturday Morning" and a medley of "MacArthur Park" / "Didn't We" are included on Minnelli's 1969 album Come Saturday Morning.
 The former was originally performed by the Sandpipers for the soundtrack of the film The Sterile Cuckoo (1969), in which Minnelli starred.
 The album continued the stylistic shift begun on her previous release, with the recordings taking place over three sessions in August 1969 at Western Recorders and Columbia Records Studios.
 RPM magazine highlighted the medley as one of the album's standout tracks.

 In an effort to update her sound for the contemporary rock-dominated market, A&M Records released in 1970 the album New Feelin', which features Minnelli interpreting classic songs from the Great American Songbook, dating from 1917 to 1940, with modern country-soul arrangements.
 Recorded in Muscle Shoals, Alabama, and produced by Rex Kramer, the album's sound is characterized by twangy guitars, energetic brass sections, and gospel-inspired backing vocals.
 For the present compilation, the label included seven of the ten tracks from the original album, including "Love for Sale" and "Stormy Weather (Keeps Rainin' All the Time)", which Record World magazine noted were revitalized by the soul and R&B arrangements of the renowned Muscle Shoals musicians.